 Role: Scrum Master (dedicated) Jul 2022 - Oct 2023

-At the Tax Administration as Business Analyst on the "Uitfasering DAS" project (phasing out the digital archive) and later as architect for the archive systems.
+At the Tax Office (Belastingdienst) as Business Analyst on the “Uitfasering DAS” (phasing out the digital archive) project, later as Architect for archive systems.

-DAS was the tax authorities’ old digital archive.
+DAS was the old digital archive for tax authorities.

-Environment: SQL, Jira, XML, Use Case, User Stories, BPMN, GDPR, SOA, IBM FileNet, Confluence, Mainframe, Cobol, Java, MQ, IBM Message Broker
+Environment: SQL, Jira, XML, Use Cases, User Stories, BPMN, GDPR, SOA, IBM FileNet, Confluence, Mainframe, Cobol, Java, DAS, IBM FileNet, MQ, IBM Message Broker

 Process: Agile/SAFe, Prince2

-Key challenges included limited DAS knowledge among tax staff, mismatched metadata between DAS and GDA, missing interface documentation, and migrating vast data volumes while maintaining daily operations.
+Major challenges were limited DAS knowledge, mismatched metadata, missing interface docs, and migrating huge data volumes while daily operations continued.

-Deployed functioning migration software on the DAS side and a broker for converting production and migration flows into production.
+We deployed working migration software on the old archive side and a broker for production and migration flows.
+Delays in the new GDA system paused the migration.

 Role: Business Analyst Apr 2019 - Dec 2021